 Star Wars Stormtrooper Easter Eggs (Design: Next to Nicx)

 Come to the dark side, Easter eggs.
 We love this Stormtrooper egg, for those who believe it can’t all be about cute bunnies and pastel chicks.
-This blogger made it from a Stormtrooper stencil a lot like this one we found, which you could even trace for a similar effect.
+This blogger made it from a Stormtrooper stencil, which you could even trace for a similar effect.

 Yoda and Luke Easter Eggs (Tutorial: Frugal Fun 4 Boys)